-Domestic commercial aircraft programs include the Boeing 737NG, 747, 767 and 777 and the Eclipse business jet.
+Domestic commercial aircraft programs include the Boeing 737NG, 747, 767, 777 and 787 and the Eclipse very light jet.
 Foreign commercial aircraft programs include the Airbus Industrie A330 and A340 aircraft, Bombardier business and regional jets, and the Embraer 145 and 170/190.
 Major military production programs include the Boeing C-17, F-15 and F-18 and Lockheed Martin F-16 aircraft, and various aircraft and shipboard electronics upgrade programs.
 Commercial and military helicopter programs include helicopters manufactured by Boeing (principally the Apache helicopter), Sikorsky, Bell, Augusta and Carson.
 The Company continues to support various unmanned launch vehicle and satellite programs, but the Company's contract for the Space Shuttle external fuel tank was terminated in January 2006.